 The Nature-Culture project builds on the idea that natural and cultural heritage are closely interconnected in most landscapes and seascapes, and that effective and lasting conservation of such places depends on better integration of philosophies and procedures regarding their management.

 In partnership with US/ICOMOS, the Center is involved in the development and communication of this Nature-Culture link.
-The Center played an important role in developing the Nature-Culture track at the 2016 IUCN World Conservation Congress in Hawaii, as well as the upcoming ICOMOS General Assembly in Delhi.
+The Center played an important role in developing the Nature-Culture track at the 2016 IUCN World Conservation Congress in Hawaii, as well as the ICOMOS General Assembly in Delhi in 2017.

 Sustainable Heritage on the Island of Eleuthera